Campaign 2020

 Her boss at the law firm where she worked, Leonard Buddington, served as counsel for about a year.
 Buddington also served as the Yonkers NAACP chair.
 He said Sussman was the “principal attorney and sole lead negotiator” in the case.

-Sussman, reached by The Brew at his Goshen, New York office, said he had already negotiated the settlement by the time Wright says she became involved.
+Sussman, reached by The Brew at his Goshen, N.Y., office, said he had already negotiated the settlement by the time Wright says she became involved.

 Wright defended her resume references to the case, saying she did much of the legwork.
 She differentiated between the words “litigator” and “negotiator.”